 If I had to choose only one movie to define Darren Aronofsky’s cinema, it would be The Fountain.
-Being his most ambitious film, The Fountain is a dark and surrealistic tale that bounds pass, present, and future in a mix of fantasy and reality, history and religion, life and death, and the list goes on.
+Being his most ambitious film, The Fountain is a dark and surrealistic tale that mixes past, present, and future through fantasy and reality, history and religion, life and death, and so on.
 The film talks about the search of men who tries to find immortality, which will only happen once the Tree of Life is found.
-With that, the movie tells three different stories that are intertwined: a knight in the 16th Century who is sent to find this tree, a doctor in the present day who is trying to find the cure for cancer in a rare tree to save his wife and a man who is listening to a story in a moving star, resulting in a beautiful and controversial ending.
+With that, the movie tells three different stories that are intertwined: a knight in the 16th Century who is sent to find this tree, a doctor in the present day who is trying to find the cure for cancer in a rare tree to save his wife, and a man who is listening to a story in a moving star, resulting in a beautiful and controversial ending.

 02. Black Swan (2010)

 People who don’t like Black Swan, I’m sorry, but you have no idea what cinema is about.
 I’ve watched this movie so many times and paid so much attention to how Aronofsky tells this story through images that it’s impossible to deny that the film grammar of this movie is pure cinema.
 What the director does with the mirrors, the color palette of the scenarios, the “double” personified in Mila Kunis, the incestuous relationship with the mother and how the story of the Black Swan’s play and the story of the film come together, is simply fascinating to watch, resulting in one of my favorites Darren Aronofsky films, and probably one of my favorites movies ever.
 If you haven’t watched Black Swan yet, the only question I have for you is: what are you doing with your life?